 Landing near Georgetown, SC on June 13, Lafayette briefly stayed with Major Benjamin Huger before proceeding to Philadelphia.
 Arriving, Congress initially rebuffed him as they were tired of Deane sending "French glory seekers."
 After offering to serve without pay, Lafayette received his commission but it was dated July 31, 1777, rather than the date of his agreement with Deane and he was not assigned a unit.
 For these reasons, he nearly returned home, however Benjamin Franklin dispatched a letter to General George Washington asking the American commander to accept the young Frenchman as an aide-de-camp.

-Lafayette in the American Revolution:
+Marquis de Lafayette - American Revolution:

 Accepted onto Washington's staff, Lafayette first saw action at the Battle of Brandywine on September 11, 1777.
 Outflanked by the British, Washington allowed Lafayette to join Major General John Sullivan's men.
 While attempting to rally the Third Pennsylvania Brigade, Lafayette was wounded in the leg, but did not seek treatment until an orderly retreat was organized.
 For his actions, Washington cited him for bravery and recommended him for divisional command.
 Recovering, he was given Major General Adam Stephen's division and saw action in New Jersey with Major General Nathanael Greene.